Should You Call a Plumber or Fix It Yourself?

 Types of problems that most likely need a plumber

-There are a number of situations that can arise in which you should call a professional plumber as soon as possible rather than attempting to make the repair yourself.
+Several situations can arise in which you should call a professional plumber as soon as possible rather than attempting to repair yourself.
 One of the most serious problems is a gas leak in a pipe or an appliance in your home.
 It may seem ridiculous to call a plumber to fix a gas leak, but these professionals are trained to repair pipes coming into or going out of your home, whether they carry water, sewage or gas.
 A plumber will use special equipment to find the leak and make the necessary repairs.

 Water heater repairs